SkymouseStudios/skymse-jekyll/_drafts/a-walk-through-branding-skymouse.md

 layout: post
 title: How to build and brand your small business.
 subtitle: A Guide to Branding
-author: patrick
+author: John Welch
 img: ''
 permalink: "/how-to-build-and-brand-your-small-business"
 ttr: 15
 categories:
-- Business
+- newtobranding
-- Branding
+description: ''

 ---
 **The problem**